simple-go/csv/README.md

 # csv
-Simple way to walk on a csv file
+Simple way to travel on a csv file